luniehq/lunie/README.md

-# basecoin-ui
+# delegation-game

-> An interface for Basecoin.
+> An interface for the Cosmos Delegation game..

 ## Build Setup